GZ-X/Daily-Notes/README.md

-# Leetcode
+# Notes
-Leetcode problems solution
+Problem and solution notes